A/N: It's been a long time since I've come around…

 Paragus blinked, surprised, before offering a gracious smile.
 "You're journey to my planet must have been a long one.
 Wouldn't you like something to eat first?"

-The line of Paragus's mouth faltered but he quickly recovered.
+The line of Paragus's mouth faltered but he quickly recovered as he fidgeted with a ring on his finger.

 "Well," Paragus began, "his power comes and goes.
 One second our scouters pick up an unbelievable power level, the next the power completely disappears.
 We can hardly keep track of his movements."

 "Where are all of the natives of this planet?"
-Vegeta asked without any apparent interest.
+Vegeta asked.

 "My son and I have enslaved them.
 They don't seem strong, but they put up one hell of a fight.
 We finally managed to defeat them after extensive effort.
 The mineral resources on this planet are plentiful.
 We have killed the majority of the population already.
 There are about 2000 or so left.
 We keep the remaining natives to mine the resources.
 When they have outlived their purpose, we will kill the rest of them and move on to another planet."